Democratic Lawmakers Press Pfizer on Chemotherapy Drug Shortages

 Changed

-Disclosures: This study was funded by the Women’s Cancer Developmental Therapeutics Program, University of Colorado Cancer Center.
+Disclosures: This study was supported by the Key Research and Development Projects of Shaanxi Province, China, and other sources.
 The authors declared no conflicts of interest.

 Publications